Please be advised that the following text contains sensitive topics.

 Kari’s Law requires all multi-line phone systems(MLTS systems) in the United States to provide extra safety features that make calling 911 more intuitive and to provide facility staff and emergency responders with necessary information such as location etc.

-Based on the provisions of this law, the 911 calls must go through without the input of additional trunk prefixes, or digits that callers must dial to route the call correctly.
+Based on the provisions of this law, 911 calls must go through without the input of additional trunk prefixes, or digits that callers must dial to route the call correctly.

-Kari’s Law requires that 911 calls placed over any multi-line phone systems will go through, even if the user does not dial the correct prefix.
+Kari’s Law requires that 911 calls placed over any multi-line phone system will go through, even if the user does not dial the correct prefix.
 Yes, even without the correct prefix, the call will go through

-Another requirement of Kari’s Law is that phone systems must, aside from calling 911, also notify the office, school, or hotel that the individual is making the call from.
+Another requirement of Kari’s Law is that phone systems must, aside from calling 911, also notify the office, school, or hotel that the individual is making the call.
 The notifications must occur at the time the person places the call and can include screen popups with audible alarms for security desks, SMS notifications for phones, or emails for administrators.
 The idea is that when a first-response team arrives at the facility, they will be able to locate the caller at a good time.
-Time is of essence you know.
+Time is of the essence you know.

 Yes, our phone systems are Kari Law compliant.
 Normally, you will be able to assign your notifications to any email address of your choice.
 In cases of emergencies, soon as 911 is dialed on the phone, the email addresses in question get notified of the event.

 We support dispatchable locations.
 This feature is available to businesses that have employees who work at different locations, such as remote workers, separate offices, or other scenarios similar to that.
 Under such conditions, we configure dispatchable locations for the client and assign such workers to those extensions.
+Why This Law is Critical for Hospitality Providers.